SP5GW/2m_SlimJim_Antenna/README.md

     This is in fact how this type of antenna is tunned.
 Based on my experience reducing radiating or matching elements length is not as effective when tuning VSWR as mvoing antenna feed point.

-- I chosen 2cm gap in ribon cable wire connected to coax brain.
+- I chosen 2cm gap in ribon cable wire connected to coax braid.

 - I used H-155 coax instead of RG-58 mentioned typically in case of this antenna design common on the internet (no particular reason for this selection - I had it available).

 ## Assembly Process

 Step 1: Cut antenna cable to the length of 152cm (leave 1 cm at each end to allow soldering).
+Total antenna length after soldering wires at each end shall be 152cm.

-Step 2: 49cm above the bottom of the antenna cut a gap of 2cm (remove only one of the 2 cable wires!).
+Step 2: 49cm above the bottom of the antenna, cut a gap of 2cm (remove only one of the 2 cable wires!).
     <p align="center">
     <img src="./img/SP5GW_2m_SlimJim_gap.jpg" width="300" height="400"/>
     </p>
 Step 3: Solder both wires at each antenna's end.

-Step 4: Expose both wires at the level of 10cm (+/- 2cm i.e. total of 4cm)
+Step 4: Expose both wires at the level of 10cm (+/- 2cm i.e. total of 4cm).
-    Try to leave as much plastic between wires as possible to keep cable structural integrity To stabilize the cable further try to solder exposed wires
+    Try to leave as much plastic between wires as possible to keep cable structural integrity.
+    To stabilize the cable further, try to solder exposed wires.

 Step 5: Attach coax to twin-lead cable and test VSWR
-    Coax braid shall be connected to twin-lead wire with gap Coax inner wire shall be connected to twin-lead wire without a gap
+    Coax braid shall be connected to twin-lead wire with gap.
+    Coax inner wire shall be connected to twin-lead wire without a gap.
     <p align="center">
     <img src="./img/SP5GW_2m_SlimJim_feedpoint_position.jpg" width="300" height="400"/>
     </p>